luciagomezll/luciagomezll.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my homepage!

-I am a master student in economics at the University of Bonn (Germany).
-I have an interest in applied microeconomics.
+I am a Master's Student in Economics at the University of Bonn (Germany).

+Currently, I am working as a Research Assistant at the Department of Economics of University of Bonn.
+Here is my <a href="/images/CV.pdf" target="_blank">CV</a>

+ My research interests are in Development Economics, Public Economics and Labor Economics.

+## Projects